arananet/image-manipulation-gpt-image-1/README.md

 1. Select Mode:
    - Choose Text to Image to generate an image from a text prompt.
    - Choose Image Editing to upload and edit an existing image.
+   - Choose In-painting (Mask) to modify specific regions of an image using a mask.

 2. Upload Image (Image Editing Mode):
    - Upload a JPG, JPEG, or PNG image.

+3. Upload Mask (In-painting Mode):
+   - Upload a mask image where areas to modify should be transparent or white, and areas to preserve should be black.
+The mask must match the dimensions of the base image.

-3. Enter Instructions:
+4. Enter Instructions:
    - Provide a custom prompt in the text area, or select a preset prompt from categories like Color Changes, Background Changes, Style Transfers, or Scene Changes.

-4. Configure Settings:
+5. Configure Settings:
    - In the sidebar, adjust the image size, quality, and number of results (1-4).

-5. Generate/Transform:
+6. Generate/Transform:
    - Click the "Generate Image" or "Transform Image" button to process the request.
    - Results will appear in the right column, with options to download each image.